KomaEc/crown/ownership_dominance.md

 How to track the flow for `*p` ?
 There is no natural algorithm in the SSA framework to rename the whole expression `*p`, for instance,  `(*p_0)_1` to `(*p_0)_2`.

+CBMC: rename `p` when defining `*p`.

 * Value Flow Graph
   Use an initial imprecise points-to analysis.
 Upon a store `*p = ...`, if `p` points to `{a, b}`, then issue two special statement $\chi(a)$ and $\chi(b)$.
 Rename both of them.
 Upon a load `... = *p`, if `p` points to `{a, b}`, then issue $\mu(a)$ and $\mu(b)$.
    This may introduce false def-use chains.
 * Singleton Points to Set
   Track the flow for dereference expression by line number.
 Top-level variables are renamed, `*p` are tracked by `*(p_k)[l]`

+1. CBMC: SSA
+2. Two routes, old analysis
+3. Empirical study on level of dereferences
+4. Limit scope to singly linked list and non-recursive data structures
+5. Emprical study: singly linked list is one of the major data structure
+6. Array

+#### 8.12

+1. CBMC: SSA
+   Pointer dereferences are resolved to symbolic value.
+2. Ownership Dominance property: treats `*p` as `x`!
+So `(*p).left` can be treated as `x.left`.
+Defining `*p` is treated as defining `p`!